A cosmic project: Chardin

-My friend Teilhard was a priest, distinguished scientist (geologist and paleontologist), philosopher, theologian, mystic, and one of the most influential and visionary thinkers of the Catholic Church in the twentieth century.
+My friend Teilhard was a priest, distinguished scientist (geologist and paleontologist), philosopher, theologian, mystic, and one of the most influential and visionary thinkers of the Catholic Church in the 20th century.
 And now I would like to encourage the church to add one more title and declare him a doctor of the church.

-Grounded in the theology of St. Paul, St. John, and St. Ignatius Loyola and informed by the modern scientific discovery of cosmic and organic evolution, he created a pioneering and most creative synthesis of religious and scientific thought that many have found profoundly fruitful.
+Grounded in the theology of St. Paul, St. John and St. Ignatius Loyola and informed by the modern scientific discovery of cosmic and organic evolution, he created a pioneering and most creative synthesis of religious and scientific thought that many have found profoundly fruitful.

 Teilhard's thinking was far ahead of its time and very interdisciplinary, so it was difficult for those in authority to understand what he was trying to do.
 Unfortunately, because they were suspicious of his approach to topics regarding evolution that might affect church dogma, he was never allowed to publish his religious essays during his lifetime.
 Not until his death in 1955 did his works begin to appear one after another over the next 20 years.

 As with St. Thomas Aquinas, whose writings were also once suppressed, history has vindicated Teilhard; he is now recognized by many scientists and theologians as one of those whose ideas have paved the way for the work of the Second Vatican Council.